EERL-EPFL/spice-ui/README.md

 After clicking the `Select treatment` button on the region a small window will appear.
 If selecting a sample with a treatment, select first the `location`, then the `sample` related to it.
-All of the treatments will be shown beanath.
+All of the treatments will be shown beneath.
-Select one and then click either `APPLY TO ALL` of `SELECT`, which will set the treatment to all regions in the experiment, or just the one selected.
+Select one and then click either `APPLY TO ALL` or `SELECT`, which will set the treatment to all regions in the experiment, or just the one selected.

 ![Experiments create](./docs/screenshots/experiment-create-treatment-selector.png)